GiuliaLavizzari/giulialavizzari.github.io/README.md

 <img src="./docs/assets/images/LEFT.svg" alt="LEFT">

-This stuy is focused on 15 dim 6 operators chosen from the Warsaw Basis, which modify the distributions of the variables as follows:
+This stuy is focused on 15 dim 6 operators chosen from the Warsaw Basis, which modify the decay amplitudes (and therefore the distributions of the variables) as follows:
 <img src="./docs/assets/images/EFTcontrib.png" alt="EFTcontrib">